Python Development#

 On Debian/Ubuntu, you need the following minimal set of dependencies:

-$ sudo apt-get install build-essential cmake python3-dev
+$ sudo apt-get install build-essential ninja-build cmake python3-dev

 Now, let’s create a Python virtual environment with all Python dependencies in the same folder as the repositories, and a target installation folder: